CP

 The application is faster but less forgiving.
 Two-hour recoat lets you stain and topcoat the same day; the trade is that water raises the grain on coat one and you’ll sand back to 220 between coats every time.
 The wet-to-dry color drift is real — what looks right on the wet pad is often a shade lighter when fully dry, so commit to a sample board before you commit to a project.
 Tintable colors drift more than the heritage stock colors; the more pigment loading the tinter adds, the more the dry color shifts.

 Penetration is shallower than oil.
+Our 4-hour soak test on red oak put weight gain at 0.7 g per 6×6 panel — half the depth of Wood Finish, which matches the chemistry.
 On dense hardwoods like maple and tight-grained red oak, the color reads as a tinted glaze rather than a deep stain.
 That’s fine — sometimes that’s what you want, especially for matching to existing modern-looking trim.
 It’s not the right product for a furniture piece you want to read as walnut-deep.
+On raw pine the blotch shows up softer than oil (ΔE 4.1) and conditioner closes it to ΔE 1.9 — still uniform, but plan on the conditioner.

 Buy it for color-matching to a paint-counter tint, low-odor interior work, or a one-day stain-and-topcoat job.
 Skip it for maximum color depth on oak or walnut; that’s Wood Finish territory.